dudash/openshift-workshops/www/workshop-lab-rollbacks.md

 ---
 layout: lab
 title: Webhooks and Rollbacks
-subtitle:
+subtitle: A bit more automation can't hurt
 html_title: Webhooks and Rollbacks
 categories: [lab, developers, ops, rollback]
 ---

-### Build Triggers, Webhooks and Rollbacks - Oh My!
+## Build Triggers, Webhooks and Rollbacks - Oh My!
 Once you have an app deployed in Open Shift you can take advantage of some continuous capabilities that help to enable DevOps and automate your management process.
 We will cover some of those in this lab: Build triggers, webhooks, and rollbacks.